Category:Map Files

-String manipulation is used within custom map files.
-Map files dictate the movement and format of attributes from the source to destination directory.
+String manipulation is used within custom map files to truncate or extract characters from a string.
 If you have a unique format for an attribute we suggest you create a custom map file and use the examples below as a guide to producing desired results.
+Of course, you are always welcome to contact our Technical Support Team for assistance.

 The basic syntax for string extraction is: